AminAminifar/LightFF/README.md

 # Lightweight Inference for Forward-Forward Training Algorithm
-Code to run the simulations of the paper:
-**Lightweight Inference for Forward-Forward Training Algorithm**

 ![lightinferenceFF](./img/main.png)

 We apply our proposed lightweight inference in the context of three state-of-the-art techniques, namely, the Forward-Forward Algorithm<sup>[2]</sup> (Multi-Pass [MP] and One-Pass [OP]) and PEPITA<sup>[2]</sup> [PT].

+Code to run the simulations of the paper:
+**Lightweight Inference for Forward-Forward Training Algorithm**.
+Taking MNIST as an example, the codes are shown as follows:

+- Lightweight-MP-MNIST: ``python Lightweight-FF/Lightweight-MP/main.py``
+- Lightweight-OP-MNIST: ``python Lightweight-FF/Lightweight-OP/main.py``
+- Lightweight-PEPITA-MNIST: ``python Lightweight-PT/pepita_MNIST.py``

 Lightweight-FF is based on [loewex's FF implementation](https://github.com/loeweX/Forward-Forward).
 Lightweight-PT is based on [GiorgiaD's PT implementation](https://github.com/GiorgiaD/PEPITA).